choderalab/drugforge/README.md

 ## Getting Started

 Install the `drugforge` subpackages and begin to explore!
-Our [docs can be found here](https://drugforge.readthedocs.io/en/latest).
+The drugforge [documentation can be found here](https://drugforge.readthedocs.io/en/latest).

 There are a range of workflows and tooling to use split into several namespace subpackages by theme.